dnery/yt-vision-transcript/ADR.md

 - Zero-trust networking without VPN complexity
 - Identity tied to your Tailscale account
 - Can expose specific routes only to your tailnet
-- Already have it set up (your requirement!)
 - Elegant: if you can reach the admin route, you're authorized

 **Implementation via Caddy:**